oracle-devrel/devo.tutorials/tf-101/6-changing.md

 "terraform apply" is subsequently run.
 ```

-Oh, no - this looks catastrophic!
-It looks like something has gone terribly awry!!!
+Oh, no --- it looks like something has gone terribly awry!
 Terraform wants to destroy the `dev_1` Subnet and create a new `dev` subnet.

 ### Why is a Resource Being Deleted-and-Re-Created?